 Purchase membership with the GSA to opt-in to Health and Dental Benefits as well as the Saskatoon Transit U-Pass.

-With membership into the Graduate Student Association (GSA), PDFs can purchase a GSA Public Transit U-Pass and enrol in the Graduate Students’ Health & Dental plan.
+With membership into the Graduate Student Association (GSA), PDFs can purchase a GSA Public Transit U-Pass and enroll in the Graduate Students’ Health & Dental plan.
 Membership in the GSA gives you the right to be able to vote in GSA elections, referenda and at general meetings.

 Visit the GSA Commons, located at Emmanuel and St. Chad, 1337 College Drive to purchase a membership.